tamu-edu-students/engr-216-practice-problem-generator/documentation/Winter2025/sprint_plan_1.md

    *As a student, so that I protect information about my practice problems from my instructor, I want to be able to choose whether to opt into identifying my instructor.*
    **Story Points:** 1

+   **Acceptance Criteria:** The student can select their instructor’s name from a dropdown of all ENGR 216 instructors, which can then be submitted.
+This opts them in to show their practice problem information with their instructor.

 ---

 ### **Olivia**